Join us at our Member Meeting

 There is no required advanced preparation.

-The Program Level for this will be basic.
+The Program Level for this will be intermediate.

 Prerequisites and Program Content:

 There are no prerequisite education or prior experience needed for any of STEP Orange County’s meetings or events.
 All sponsored events are relevant learning objectives to assist in the continuing education for MCLE and CPE.
 All levels are encouraged to participate and all participants will take away knowledge regarding the subject matter.
-There is also no advanced preparation needed for any of the meetings or events.The field of study for this program is Taxes and will be delivered by Group Live Method.
+There is also no advanced preparation needed for any of the meetings or events.The field of study for this program is Taxes and will be delivered by Group Live-Presented Online Due to Covid 19.

 STEP Orange County is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE Credit.
 Complaints regarding registered sponsored may be submitted to the National Registry of CPE Sponsors through its web site: www.nasbaregistry.org